varnish/Varnish-Book/varnish_book.rst

 Transactions
 ------------

-- A transaction is one work item in Varnish
+- One transaction is one work item in Varnish.
 - Share a single Varnish Transaction ID (VXID) per types of transactions.
   Examples of transaction types are: